Is Working Remotely In Thailand Possible In 2023?

 Mai pen rai

-Mai pen rai, means it’s Okay.
+Mai pen rai means it’s Okay.
 Thailand has one of the most beautiful cultures in the world, people are generally very friendly and service-minded.

 The main religion in Thailand is Buddhism, it is portrayed through the people and the stunning monuments and temples.
 Buddism in Thailand is a way of life.
 I believe that living and working in this environment is extremely healthy and reduces burnout.